 After – Go through the itinerary you created.
 Some of the key things on my itinerary in the past are: towels, check each wall for holes/nicks, check the mattress, document any new scratches in the wood floor, check couches for stains/things that got underneath, definitely check the carpet by room for stains, and much more.
 This allows you to truly document the wear and tear in your property vs the damage and plan accordingly to address each.

 2. Install a Masterlock Key Safe -Automate the check-in process

-To ensure you get great feedback go above and beyond for your guests.
-I recently went to Edinburgh Fringe festival and the host there was fantastic.
+To ensure you get great feedback go above and beyond for your guests as an airbnb host.
+I recently went to Edinburgh Fringe festival and the airbnb host there was fantastic.
 He left a bottle of wine and some shortbread for us, with a personalised note telling us where to go and eat.
 We thought this was fantastic and something we always remember.

 4. ALWAYS Ask For Reviews & Feedback